List of EastEnders characters introduced in 2008: DCI Samantha Keeble

 Keeble and Bryant later arrest Max for Lucy's murder, and they find her blood on his shoes.
 Max is found guilty after his trial but escapes the court.
 He soon realises that Bobby Beale (Eliot Carrington) killed Lucy and tries to pass this information on to the police, but they dismiss it as an act of desperation, and take him back into custody, and he is sentenced to 21 years in prison.
 Bobby later confesses to the police that he killed Lucy, but Keeble is reluctant to reopen the case.
 She is stunned when Bobby says he still has the murder weapon.
 Bobby is later sentenced to three years for killing Lucy.
 Keeble is later shocked when she discovers that Ian has known Bobby was Lucy's murderer since his wedding day.
 However, she chooses not to do anything about it and simply wishes him good luck.
 When she is confronted, she says that everyone has made mistakes in the murder investigation and insists that the case is well and truly over.

 Keeble returns in 2022 when Phil is arrested in connection to the murder of Vincent Hubbard (Richard Blackwood).
 She offers Phil a deal, wherein he must become a police informant if he wishes to avoid life imprisonment.
-Phil falsely tells her that he will accept the deal in exchange for one international phonecall to his sister Sam Mitchell (Kim Medcalf).
+Phil falsely tells her that he will accept the deal in exchange for one international phone call to his sister Sam Mitchell (Kim Medcalf).
 Keeble is furious when Phil does not honour his side of the deal, but when his life is at risk in prison, she promises to get Phil out if he accepts and keeps to the deal.
 He seemingly does and he is released.
 However, unbeknownst to Keeble, Phil plans to find evidence against her while agreeing to her demands.
 When Phil is released, he finds out that his son Ben Mitchell (Max Bowden) was raped by Lewis Butler (Aidan O'Callaghan), and asks Keeble to frame Lewis for another crime, since there is not firm evidence to charge him with sexual assault.
 Keeble refuses, and adds that their deal is one-sided.